hsiaoyi0504/awesome-cheminformatics/README.md

 <a id="see-also"></a>
 ## See Also

-* [deeplearning-biology](https://github.com/hussius/deeplearning-biology#chemoinformatics-and-drug-discovery-) - Chemoinformatics and drug discovery section in deeplearning-biology repo
+* [deeplearning-biology](https://github.com/hussius/deeplearning-biology#chemoinformatics-and-drug-discovery-) - Chemoinformatics and drug discovery section in deeplearning-biology repo.
 * [awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) - Another list focuses on Python stuff related to Chemistry.

 ## License